Performance of Dual-Hop Relaying for OWC System Over Foggy Channel with Pointing Errors and Atmospheric Turbulence: Performance Analysis

-We define $\gamma=\gamma_0 |h|^2$ as the SNR, where $h = h_fh_p h_t$, $\gamma_0=2P^2_tR^2/\sigma^2_w $, and $P_t$ is the average optical transmitted power.
-The probability distribution of the SNR $\gamma$ is given in the following Proposition: \begin{my_proposition} The PDF of SNR $\gamma$ under the combined effect of random fog, pointing errors, and atmospheric turbulence for the single OWC link is given as
+We define $\gamma_i^{\rm FPT}=\gamma_0 |h_i|^2$ as the SNR for the FPT channel, where $h_i = h_{fi}h_{pi} h_{ti}$, $\gamma_0=2P^2_tR_i^2/\sigma^2_{wi} $ for $i=1, i= 2$, and $P_t$ is the average optical transmitted power.
+In the following Theorem, we provide PDF and CDF for the FPT channel under the combined effect of the random fog, pointing errors, and atmospheric turbulence: \begin{my_theorem}[PDF and CDF for FPT] The PDF and CDF of SNR for the FPT channel under the combined effect of random fog and atmospheric turbulence with pointing errors for the single OWC link is given as